Damzwan/sketchmate/src/assets/docs/settings.md

+## Settings Overview

-In the settings menu you can:
+In settings, you can:

-* Change your profile picture
-* Change your name
-* Enable/Disable notifications

-You will also find the following:

-* The user manual
-* A feedback form which I'd greatly appreciate in case you fill it in
+- Update profile picture.
+- Modify your name.
+- Toggle notifications on/off.

+You'll also find:

+- User manual.
+- Feedback form (your input is valued!).
-* A link to the SketchMate blog
+- Link to the SketchMate blog.
-* A button to contact SketchMate directly

-## Navigating to settings
+- Contact SketchMate button.

+## Accessing Settings

-Click on your profile picture on the upper right corner when on the gallery, my mate and connect page to open settings
+To open settings, tap your profile picture in the upper right on the gallery, my mate, or connect page.